2024-SANDHYA/2024-SANDHYA/README.md

 ## About Me 🧐

-A developer highly interested in Web Development & UI/UX.
+I am a web developer & UI/UX developer.
 I believe Paul Cookson's golden words
 > Websites promote you 24/7: No employee will do that. 🙌🏻

 <ul>

- <li> 🔭 Currently polishing my web development skills. </li>
+ <li> 🔭 Currently working as a Web Developer & IT Intern @Basket Hunt </li>
  <li> 🌱 Drafting new content almost every month. </li>
  <li> 💬 Can help you with web development & UI/UX. </li>
  <li> 📫 Reach out to me at : sandhyaagarwal03180@gmail.com. </li>